tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

    [`to_str` definition](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-import/src/burn/node/binary.rs#L15)
-2. add an arm to the match statement inside the `into_burn` function in [crates/burn-import/src/onnx/to_burn.rs](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-import/src/onnx/to_burn.rs#L268) for the ONNX `NodeType` (which corresponds to an op in the ONNX spec), and make a [`{op}_conversion` function](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-import/src/onnx/to_burn.rs#L682) that maps the ONNX node to the binary type
+2. add an arm to the match statement inside the `into_burn` function in [crates/burn-import/src/onnx/to_burn.rs](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-import/src/onnx/to_burn.rs#L268) for the ONNX `NodeType` (which corresponds to an op in the ONNX spec), and make an [`{op}_conversion` function](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-import/src/onnx/to_burn.rs#L682) that maps the ONNX node to the binary type
 3. specify how dimensions for the output should be derived in